S1Y333/ChatbotFrontend/my-chatbot/README.md

   Phase 2.1 set up the frame and get input - done
   2.2
   3. polish frontend to be chatbubbles
-  Install Tailwind CSS and its dependencies

-  Tailwind v3 (stable, Create React App-compatible)

-Tailwind v4 (experimental, Vite-only and uses a new engine
+  3.1 Install Tailwind CSS and its dependencies Tailwind v3 (stable, Create React App-compatible) Tailwind v4 (experimental, Vite-only and uses a new engine) 3.2 Advanced feature
+  - able to upload knowledge to AI agent
+  - build the admin dashboard for WP
+  - add options for users to ask the first question and get more traffic